irony/mistral-ui/README.md

-# Chatbot UI
+# Mistral UI
+(A fork of Chatbot UI)

 ## News

-V2 update coming soon...
+2023-12-19: First working version of Mistral UI, adapted to the Mistral API.

 ## About

-Chatbot UI is an open source chat UI for AI models.
+Mistral UI is an open source chat UI for Mistral AI models.

 See a [demo](https://twitter.com/mckaywrigley/status/1640380021423603713?s=46&t=AowqkodyK6B4JccSOxSPew).

 ![Chatbot UI](./public/screenshots/screenshot-0402023.jpg)

-## Updates

-Chatbot UI will be updated over time.

-Expect frequent improvements.

-**Next up:**

-- [ ] Sharing
-- [ ] "Bots"

 ## Deploy